alpkaanakin/Natours-online-booking-api-website/readme.md

 - Stripe
 - Mapbox

-** Important Note **: this website was designed and coded thanks to what I learned from [Jonas Schmedtmann](https://github.com/jonasschmedtmann) Udemy course [Click here to access the courses](https://www.udemy.com/user/jonasschmedtmann/)
+This website was designed and coded thanks to what I learned from [Jonas Schmedtmann](https://github.com/jonasschmedtmann) Udemy course [Click here to access the courses](https://www.udemy.com/user/jonasschmedtmann/)